kongzilla-ks/kong/docs/solana_integration_overview.md

 ## Solana message signing

-With kong_rpc we are able to detect when there is a Solana deposit to our address.
+kong_rpc is able to detect when there is a Solana deposit to our address.
 However, the user needs to "claim" the transaction and tell us what to do with the funds.
 For example, if a user wants to swap SOL for ICP, the user sends SOL to our address, but then needs to call swap() on kong_backend providing instructions like what token to receive and the wallet address to send to.
-Therefore, to verify that the caller of swap() is indeed the same person that made the transfer, we require the user sign the arguments of the swap() with the private key.
-Then, we can verify if the signature is indeed the same as the public key of the sender on the tx hash.
+Therefore, to verify that the caller of swap() is indeed the same person that made the transfer, we require the user sign the arguments of the swap() with their private key.
+Then, we can verify if the signature is indeed the same public key of the sender of the tx hash.
 This message signing verification is required for all incoming SOL/SPL token transfers.
-The codefor this is in,
+The code for this is in,

-src/kong_backend/solana/signature_verification.rs - verify_canonical_message().
+src/kong_backend/solana/signature_verification.rs - verify_canonical_message()
 We support 2 message signing standards: ed25519_dalek and off-chain message with the different being a header prefix with off-chain messages. ed25519_dalek is more easy for javascript while off-chain messages is used by the Solana CLI.